-Reporting of suspicious activity is a vital part of any solid BSA/AML Program.
-However, if you take all the time and effort to create a solid monitoring program so you can identify suspicious activity and then report that activity ineffectively, you are defeating all the work you put into reporting it!
-This webinar will give you an understanding of how law enforcement looks at SARs and uses that information and how the financial industry can write more effective SARs.
+However, if you take all the time and effort to create a solid monitoring program so you can identify suspicious activity and then report that activity ineffectively, you are defeating all the work you put into reporting it.
+In this live webinar, participants will learn strategies to write an effective SAR, and also how law enforcement looks at SARs and uses that information.

 Attendees will be able to write more effective SARs that will help law enforcement stop criminal activity.